Frequently Asked Questions about Sex Offenses in Colorado

-What is the difference between rape and sexual assault?
+What is the difference between rape and sexual assault in Jefferson County?

 Rape has been amended to mean sexual assault or sexual abuse and that refers to criminal sex acts with penetration.
 Rape is generally thought of as a man forcing a woman or child to have sex with him.
-Sexual abuse and sexual assault are much broader terms that can encompass different types of sex acts and participants.
+Sexual abuse and sexual assault in Jefferson County are much broader terms that can encompass different types of sex acts and participants.

-What is probable cause?
+What is probable cause in Boulder?

 Probable cause means that someone somewhere has sufficient evidence to support a reasonable belief that a sex crime occurred, even though they may not have enough evidence to prove a crime.
-Probable cause is enough for an arrest or search warrant but not enough to receive a guilty verdict, which must be proved beyond a reasonable doubt.
+Probable cause in Boulder, CO, is enough for an arrest or search warrant but not enough to receive a guilty verdict, which must be proved beyond a reasonable doubt.

-Who must register as a sex offender?
+Who must register as a sex offender in Colorado?

 In Colorado, an adult or juvenile who has been convicted of certain sex offenses such as Enticement of a Child, Internet Luring of a Child, Unlawful Sexual Contact, Aggravated Incest, first and second degree Sexual Assault, and anyone believed to be a sexually violent predator, must register.
 In many cases they must register the rest of their life.
 They are added to a list that is made public and includes their current address, full name, description or picture, and what their conviction was regardless of the circumstances behind it.

-Will the community always be notified of the presence of a sex offender?
+Will the community always be notified of the presence of a sex offender in El Paso County?

-Do I need to hire an attorney?
+Do I need to hire an attorney in Denver?